martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 So you assemble a committee at your workplace and get going.
 You think about all the products Google has: the search, maps, Gmail, Drive, YouTube, Chrome, Gemini, Docs, Android, and so on.
 Then you design the home page.

 Now here's the question: what is the probability your committee will design a home page that looks like Google's actual home page at [https://www.google.com/](https://www.google.com/)?
-I'd guess it's zero.
+I'd guess it's close to zero.

 Why?
 Well, I guarantee there will be at least one person on your committee who hates white space.
 They will view the page like a pizza base that you need to cover everywhere, to get the best value out of it.
 But apart from that, why wouldn't it be the same?